Quick Links

 Eligible Players

 Players must be registered with PLL in the division they prefer in order to participate in Fall Ball.
 This is a separate registration from Spring or Summer seasons.
 In addition to paying for the season, such players will have a concussion document on file and will have signed the necessary medical release forms.
 No exceptions.
-All games are performed with a continuous batting order and it is expected that players will rotate among positions since this is expected to be a development season.
-Depending on roster sizes, it is expected that players may sit on the bench for a maximum of two innings per game.
-No player can sit two innings until all have sat one inning.
+All games are played with a continuous batting order, and it is expected that players will rotate among positions since this is a development season.
+Depending on roster sizes, players may sit on the bench for a maximum of two innings per game.
+No player may sit two innings until all have sat one inning.

 Umpires

-These are Interleague games so it is expected that all teams should be prepared to supply umpires for their HOME games.
-The home team supplies the plate umpire and at discretion the visiting team could supply a field umpire.
+These are interleague games, so it is expected that all teams be prepared to supply umpires for their home games.
+The home team supplies the plate umpire and, at their discretion, the visiting team may supply a field umpire.
 If an umpire is not available, the managers and coaches are responsible for officiating the game.
 Swapping assignments (plate vs. field) is permitted but must be mutually agreed upon by both managers.

 Scorebooks